 It’s the kind of recipe you’ll come back to again and again—perfect for busy weeknights, meal prep, or anytime you need something that just works.

-Why These Crispy Roasted Chicken Thighs Work
+Why you'll love these Crispy Roasted Chicken Thighs

 - High heat = crispy skin – Roasting at 425°F renders the fat and creates that golden, crackly finish.